Learning how to protect your data from identity theft and data loss is super important these days, with so much data stored digitally.

 5. Keep your operating system up to date

-Update your apps for the same reason we discussed in tip #6.
-This includes updating any third-party malware, anti-virus, and spyware prevention and detection programs.
+Keep your apps updated for the same reason as tip #5.
+This includes any third-party malware, anti-virus, and spyware prevention and detection programs.

 7. Secure your home wireless network

 Keep your wireless network safe by using a strong password.
 This stops unauthorized access and makes it harder for others to snoop on your data without permission.

 A lot of routers come with a default Wi-Fi password – change it!
 And hide your Wi-Fi network so it doesn’t broadcast your network name.